OSGeo/OSGeoLive-doc/en/quickstart/52nSOS_quickstart.rst

 **Fig. 3**: 52°North SOS - GetCapabilities response (XML encoded)

 6) In Order to build your own requests you will need the `capabilities of the 52°North SOS <http://localhost:8080/52nSOS/sos?REQUEST=GetCapabilities&SERVICE=SOS&ACCEPTVERSIONS=1.0.0>`_.
 Using the information provided in the capabilities, and most importantly the contents section, you can adjust the provided requests in the test client.
-Just select a GetObservation request (GetObs_...) from the drop down menu and use it as a template get your own observation subsets.
+Just select a GetObservation request (GetObs...) from the drop down menu and use it as a template get your own observation subsets.

 Additional Information
 ================================================================================

-To learn more about 52°North SOS and/or the 52°North Sensor Web Community,
-	potential starting points are:
+To learn more about 52°North SOS and/or the 52°North Sensor Web Community, potential starting points are:

 * The 52°North :doc:`SOS overview <../overview/52nSOS_overview>`,
 * The 52°North Sensor Web mailing list: swe@52north.org,